 The meanings of most Etruscan words are still unknown today, comprising one of largest conundrums in the world of linguistics.
-Perhaps one day a Rosetta Stone enabling researchers to decipher the meanings of the Etruscan vocabulary will be found.
-However, the letters they adopted for the writing down of their language are perfectly recognizable.
+Perhaps, one day, a Rosetta Stone enabling researchers to decipher the meanings of the Etruscan vocabulary will be found.
+However, the letters they adopted in recording their language in writing are perfectly recognizable.

 The Etruscan Alphabet

-The alphabet adopted by the Etruscans was almost identical to Euboean Greek, which in its turn, was very similar to the Greek alphabets used at that time in ancient Greece.
-However, it did have some differences both in terms of its phonetics and in the shape of its letters.
+The alphabet adopted by the Etruscans was almost identical to Euboean Greek, which in turn, was very similar to the Greek alphabets used at that time in ancient Greece.
+However, there were some differences both in terms of phonetics and in the shape of letters.

-The Etruscans, of course, added their own elements, shaping the Euboean alphabet in a way that would suit their own language, thus creating the precursor of the alphabet the Romans would eventually use.
+The Etruscans, of course, added their own elements, shaping the Euboean alphabet in a way that would suit their own language and thus creating the precursor of the alphabet the Romans would eventually use.

 For example, while most of the Greek alphabets used the letter ”Π” to depict the sound of ”p,” the Etruscans wrote that letter in a way that was closer to today’s shape of ”P,” paving the way for the formation of what we know today as ”P” and ”p” in English.

-The same happened with other ancient Greek letters, such as the letter sigma depicted as ”Σ,” which was written by the Etruscans in a way that was closer to today’s ”S” rather than the Greek ”Σ”.
+The same was true of other ancient Greek letters, such as the letter sigma depicted as ”Σ,” which was written by the Etruscans in a way that was closer to today’s ”S” rather than the Greek ”Σ.”

 The Latin Alphabet as a Variation of the Etruscan

-Following centuries of becoming more and more instrumental in Italy’s cultural development, the Etruscan alphabet became the father of the Latin alphabet itself.
+Following centuries of becoming more and more instrumental in Italy’s cultural development, the Etruscan alphabet became the basis of the Latin alphabet itself.

-The Romans, along with their complete conquest of the Italian peninsula, adopted the Etruscan alphabet to use it as a written form of their own, Latin language, which soon became the lingua franca of Italy, eclipsing the Etruscan language and other dialects.
+The Romans, along with their complete conquest of the Italian peninsula, adopted the Etruscan alphabet as a written form of their own Latin language, which soon became the lingua franca of Italy, eclipsing the Etruscan language and other dialects.

 These other languages would eventually become completely extinct.